rust-unofficial/patterns/patterns/interpreter.md

 Our first approach is a standard one, simple implementation of a recursive descent parser.
 The following code doesn't have `struct` abstraction in order to keep code short.
-The code panics when expression is syntactically wrong (unbalanced parentheses or missing digit/operator for example).
+Furthermore, the code panics when an expression is syntactically wrong (unbalanced parentheses or missing digit/operator for example).

 ```rust